How Much Does an Injection Mold Cost

 #3 Maintenance and Repairs

-General up-keep of worn parts and routine maintenance is essential for avoiding down-time and efficient operation.
-Therefore, such preventive maintenance addresses the issue of bigger and more expensive repairs later.
+Regular maintenance of worn parts and routine upkeep are crucial for avoiding downtime and ensuring efficient operation.
+Such preventive measures help avoid larger, more expensive repairs later.

 #4 Overhead Expenses